Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Ziplining on Kauai.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

 Take a 4-wheel drive through a private sugar cane plantation, zip 7 lines descending a mountainside, and swim in an invigorating stream.
-Your zipline adventure begins with a fun excursion into nature’s most magnificent sites by way of your trusted four-wheeler.
+Your zipline adventure begins with a fun excursion into nature’s most magnificent sites by way of your trusted 4-wheeler.

 26. Taste Koloa Rum at Kilohana Plantation